codingwithanichie/task6/README.md

    - `\d`: Matches any digit (equivalent to `[0-9]`).
    - `{13,16}`: Specifies that there should be between 13 and 16 occurrences of the preceding digit matcher (`\d`).
    - `$`: Asserts the end of the string.

-These regex patterns help ensure that the card number input meets certain criteria before further validation is performed.